AwesomeJim/Easy-Super-Meals-Swift/README.md

 - Filter your search by meals caterogies or area/location
 - Mark your favorite recipes and find them easily in your lists.
 - Manage your favorite recipes
+- Read more about the recipes from the recipe Weblink and youtube

 Screenshots
 ------------